bellacherr/Data2401_F20/InClass/README.md

 1. In the `README.md` file, below these instructions, add an ordered list of what you ate for breakfast today.

+## I did not eat anything for breakfast, I did have a cold brew to drink.

 1. Using your terminal or GitHub Desktop, add and commit the changes you've made to your repository

 1. Push changes up to GitHub, and view them in your web browser.
 Make sure you are looking at the repository under _your_ account!

 1. To finish, submit a link to the repository in your account on github to the assignment on BB.